geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 If it's in the same process as cache, right?
 No, no, no, no.
 But then what if it's like, how does it go in the Beam cache?
-I mean, isn't it all you...
+I mean, isn't it all you..
 I don't know, maybe it picks the same thing every time.

 ##### need for speed
 In general, we're down to, if anybody can figure out how to sustainably improve speed of things in TinyGrad, there's going to be big bounties for this.